Whose baseline compiler is it anyway?

 \Mnop{$M_{\texttt{nop}}$} \Mnopm{M_{\texttt{nop}}}

 We define $T_{E}(m)$ as the time to execute a module $m$ on engine configuration $E$.
 First, we measure VM startup time by executing the smallest possible Wasm module \Mnop, which has only one function that simply returns (total module size is 104 bytes).
-Since this is fast, we can run this hundreds of times to get a statistically significant characterization of startup time.
-Next, we approximate the processing cost of each benchmark line-item by simply modifying the code of its \wasm{\_start} function to immediately return.
-This is done by automatically editing each module $m$ by inserting an early return (\verb|if (opaque_predicate) return;|) in its \texttt{main} entrypoint, resulting in module $m_0$.
+We run this hundreds of times to get a statistically significant characterization of startup time.
+Next, we approximate the processing cost of each benchmark line-item by inserting an early return in its \wasm{\_start} function, resulting in module $m_0$.
 The new module will undergo loading and processing (often compilation) in each engine, but execution time is near zero.

 With measurements $T_{E}(\Mnopm)$, $T_{E}(m_0)$, and $T_{E}(m)$: \begin{itemize} \item $T_{E}(m_0) - T_{E}(\Mnopm)$ approximates\footnote{In fact, all of these quantities are all subject to sampling error and thus form individual distributions.
 The resulting ``crude'' approximation is just another distribution that approximates processing time.} the \emph{upper bound} of pre-processing time by removing VM startup time, \item $\tilde{T}_{E}(m) = T_{E}(m) - T_{E}(m_0)$ defines the \emph{adjusted execution time} which is the program's execution time without VM startup or module setup time, and \item $\tilde{S}_{E,B}(m) = \frac{\tilde{T}_{B}(m)}{\tilde{T}_{E}(m)}$ defines the \emph{adjusted speedup} of configuration $E$ over a baseline config $B$. \end{itemize}